 With Signature 2018 R4, the Job Close window has been updated and enhanced.
 The original Dexterity Job Close window has been replaced with a new .Net Job Close window.
 The new window opens from the existing Routines > Job Close > Close Jobs menu.
 Users now have the ability to filter jobs for immediate closing or saved into a schedule table for processing later.
 New SSRS reports include Available to Close, Not Available to Close, and Closed Jobs.
 The existing Job Preparation Closing report is still available.
-These new security tasks have been added to the Job Cost Power User Role for the new Close Jobs window: K2AADD JOBCLOSE (Job Close) and K2AADD JOBCLOSESET.
+These new security tasks have been added to the Job Cost Power User Role for the new Close Jobs window: K2AADD_JOBCLOSE (Job Close) and K2AADD_JOBCLOSESET.

-A For Signature 2018 R4, you can still access the legacy Job Close window by adding a shortcut to the Microsoft Dynamics GP left navigation bar.
-This window will be deprecated in the next major release.
-IMPORTANT: We recommend that you
+A You can still access the legacy Job Close window by adding a shortcut to the Microsoft Dynamics GP left navigation bar.
+This window will be deprecated in the 2023 release.